AparicioJohan/agriutilities/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of agriutilities is to ...
+The goal of this package is to provide some additional functions for the analysis of field trials in agriculture using packages such as SpATS, lme4 and ASReml-R.

 ## Installation